rna88/rna88.github.io/_posts/2018-01-24-Custom-Code-Folding-in-Vim.markdown

                         lines within [range] where {pattern} matches.
 ```

-Putting the parts together we end up with our final command:
+Putting the parts together we end up with our final command.

 ```
 :%g/^[ \t]*{/ normal! zf%zo